mahmudul-islam32/weather-app/README.md

 - Maintain responsive design principles
 - Test on both Docker and local environments
 - Update documentation for new features

+## CI/CD Pipeline

+This project uses GitHub Actions for automated testing, building, and deployment:

+- **🔄 Continuous Integration**: Automated testing, linting, and building on every push
+- **🐳 Docker Images**: Automatic building and publishing to GitHub Container Registry
+- **🔒 Security Scanning**: Dependency vulnerability scanning with npm audit and Trivy
+- **⚡ Performance Testing**: Lighthouse CI for performance monitoring
+- **📦 Automated Releases**: Tagged releases with GitHub Releases and Docker images
+- **🌐 GitHub Pages**: Automatic deployment to GitHub Pages on main branch

+### Workflow Status
+Check the [Actions tab](../../actions) for current build status and deployment information.

+For detailed CI/CD documentation, see [CICD.md](CICD.md).

 ## License